Vipan-arintech/opentelemetry-101-for-alloy-and-tempo/README.md

 >The best way to learn is by experimenting and modifying the code.
 Try tweaking the code to understand how different configurations and scenarios affect the telemetry data.

-## Feedback and Contributions

-Your feedback to this repository are highly appreciated!
-If you encounter any issues or have ideas to improve it, please feel free to open an issue or submit a pull request.
-Let's make this learning resource better together!

-## Acknowledgments

-Special thanks to all the contributors who have helped create and improve these code examples.
-Your dedication to sharing knowledge and helping others learn is invaluable.

-Happy learning!

-*Michael Haberman*
-*habmic@gmail.com*